Tornamic/Tornamic/README.md

 ## About Me

-C# && C++ developer, Pawn freelancer, Lua scripter.
+C# && C++ developer.
 I'm open to new projects, collaborations, and talks about development.

 ## Interests 🎮

 - **Reverse Engineering**
 - **GTA:SA Modding**
 - **WinForms/WPF Development**
-- **SA-MP Server Development**

 ## Languages 🌍